validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

    export KUBECONFIG=~/my-ocp-cluster/auth/kubeconfig
    ```

-1. Apply the changes to your cluster from the root directory of the pattern
+1. Apply the changes to your cluster from the root directory of the pattern.

    ```sh
    ./pattern.sh make install